ARCCSS-extremes/climpact2/README.md

        "source('climpact2.GUI.r')"

-       In Linux or MacOS, cd to the climpact2-master directory created in step 1, then open R and type "source('climpact2.GUI.r')".
+       In Linux or MacOS, cd to the climpact2-master directory created in step 1, then open R in a terminal windows and type "source('climpact2.GUI.r')".

-       The first time ClimPACT2 is run it will install required packages.
+       The first time ClimPACT2 is run it will install required R packages.
        This will likely require you to select a mirror to download from.

-  VIDEO TUTORIAL HOW TO INSTALL R IN WINDOWS
+  Video tutorial on how to install R in Windows
   -> https://www.youtube.com/watch?v=Nb-yt3gSnQw

-  VIDEO TUTORIAL HOW TO RUN CLIMPACT2 IN WINDOWS
+  Video tutorial on how to run ClimPACT2 in Windows
   -> https://www.youtube.com/watch?v=eD8FqXdGNCs

-  VIDEO TUTORIAL HOW TO RUN CLIMPACT2 IN LINUX
-  -> https://www.youtube.com/watch?v=1sSCqsRMCZI
+  Video tutorial on how to run ClimPACT2 in Linux/MacOS -> https://www.youtube.com/watch?v=1sSCqsRMCZI